Travel Notes 13: Gaze

 I welcome the opportunity to break and sit at the Parque Del Retiro on a beautiful October day.
 Sitting by the rectangular man-made lake I watch as boats circle the water and a number of confused passenger-drivers try to work out how their oars are used.

-At one point I’m tempted to shout out at a particularly uncoordinated man rowing a boat for two ladies, but he figures it out (partially) after some child helps him dislodge their vessel from the edge of the lake.
-I sit and read, enjoying the afternoon sun and hour of sunlight passes.
+At one point I’m tempted to shout out at a particularly uncoordinated man rowing the boat for two ladies, but he figures it out (partially) after some child helps him dislodge their boat from the edge of the lake.
+I sit and read as hours pass in the sunlight.

-Later, with dusk beckoning, I line up to go to the Circulo Bellas Artes, an art school which also happens to have a rooftop bar and the best view of Madrid at eight stories up.
-Once I make it up the elevator, it is a pretty view of the city and many people have come to relax, enjoy a cocktail and soak in the evening air.
+Later, I line up to go to the Circulo Bellas Artes, an art school which also happens to have a rooftop bar and the best view of Madrid at eight stories up.
+Once I make it up the elevator, it is a pretty view of the city.

 Madrid has a cityscape reminiscent of Paris in parts, though no iconic tower stands here.
-I have enjoyed my time although there is something shapeless about Madrid.
-Perhaps I’m saying this because most of the buildings are uniform in height, or perhaps I’m judging how many streets looked the same in my gaze.
-Maybe I’m just being unfair in how architecturally similar most things looked to me.
+I have enjoyed my time although there is something shapeless about it too.

-Barcelona looms next on my travel itinerary, where the spirit of Antoni Gaudi figures to be very omnipresent, especially in his one of a kind designs.
+Barcelona looms next on my travel itinerary, where the spirit and legacy of Antoni Gaudi figures to be very omnipresent and hypnotising to gaze at.